 In Robinson's analysis, [Coronal] spreads from a preceding sonorant to derive [ç] from a segment which would otherwise surface as [x].
-The precise nature of the phonologically active feature is the basis of much of the theoretical discussion of palatalisation mentioned above, and we return to this issue in section 5.
+The precise nature of the phonologically active feature is the basis of much of the theoretical discussion of palatalisation mentioned above, and we return to this issue in section 5, where we present our analysis of the LE case.
 There will be a close parallel to the German case in our discussion of LE, but certain facts seem clearer in LE than in German.
-As well as the absence of initial dorsal fricatives, or those relevant to the data in (2), LE derives its dorsal fricatives synchronically from a segment which patterns otherwise like a standard /k/ in English, so the derived fricatives can be straightforwardly assumed to have the same PoA as /k/ at some level of analysis.
+As well as the absence of initial dorsal fricatives, or those relevant to the data given in (2), LE derives its dorsal fricatives synchronically from a segment which patterns otherwise like a standard /k/ in English, so the derived fricatives can be assumed to have the same PoA as /k/ at some level of analysis.

-3.1 Place of articulation in previous reports of LE dorsal fricatives
+3.1 Place of articulation in previous reports of LE dorsal fricatives as a front dorsal, of the [ç] type.

-A number of previous reports mention the PoA of LE fricatives that are derived through the lenition of /k/.
-None of them make the precise observation reported at the start of section 3, but many corroborate the claim that /k/ can be realised as both a back dorsal, of the $[x \sim \chi]$ type, and as a front dorsal, of the [c] type.
+A number of previous reports mention the PoA of fricatives that are derived in the lenition of /k/ in LE.
+None of them make the precise observation reported at the start of section 3, but many corroborate the claim that /k/ can be realised as both a back dorsal, of the $[x\sim\chi]$ type, and

 The serious study of LE began with Knowles (1973), which aims to provide a broad overview of the variety.
-Knowles briefly describes dorsal fricatives as the realisation of /k/ ('true fricatives do occur in the velar position') but does not focus the issue of their PoA in detail.
-He includes some relevant transcriptions, however (Knowles 1973, 252), reproduced here in (4).
+He briefly describes dorsal fricatives as the realisation of /k/ ('true fricatives do occur in the velar position') but does not focus the issue of their PoA in detail.
+He includes some relevant transcriptions however (Knowles 1973, 252), reproduced here in (4).

-(4) [snɛıx+] snake
+(4) [snɛɪx+] snake

 [nɛx] neck

 [bux+] book

 [klɒx-] clock